 Now in its seventh year, The Roots Picnic is bigger and better than ever with a day of incredible and diverse music at the Festival Pier at Penn’s Landing.View More

 Three months of ice skating in the shadow of City Hall

 Open through February 22View More

 The brand-new Dilworth Park has transformed the west side of City Hall into a multi-use public plaza.
-This winter, the transformation continues — this time, in the form of an awesome ice rink.
+This winter, the transformation continues in the form of an awesome ice rink.